To start a new D.A. meeting (or re-energize an existing meeting) we suggest these resources:

 4. Stock your Meeting with Literature and Beginner’s Kits:

 Use the Literature Order form to order D.A.
 Conference-approved literature and Beginners Kits.
 These kits help new groups provide literature to members.

-There are also free pamphlets online that can be printed and read at meetings.
+There are also downloadable pamphlets online that can be printed and read at meetings.